When things go sideways on social media – and they will – it’s how you respond that matters.

 When sharing your social media strategy, make sure to express:

-- How your employees are able to use company logos and additional branded content such as registered trademarks
+- How your employees can use company logos and additional branded content, such as registered trademarks.

 The bottom line?

 Always know your limitations and share your expectations.
-They can save you from a lot of heartache and a very messing situation.
+They can save you from a lot of heartache and a messy situation.

 Tell me!
 What’s the worst social media fail you’ve ever seen?

 Full disclosure: Links on this page may be affiliate links which means that if you decide to buy, I will earn a commission.
 3 things you need to know: I only recommend products I use within my own business, am extremely happy with, and can confidently promote.